temporalio/edu-errstrat-dotnet-code/exercises/non-retryable-err-types/README.md

 3. In another terminal, run the Worker by running `dotnet run --project Worker`.
 4. In another terminal, start the Workflow by running `dotnet run --project Client`.

-Before your Workflow is completed, if you click on the Workflow ID in your Web UI, click 'Pending Activities'.
+Before your Workflow is completed, if you navigate to the landing page for that Workflow ID in your Web UI, you can then click through to a tab called 'Pending Activities'.
 In this section you should see Heartbeat Details and JSON representing the payload.
 The Heartbeat message is not visible in the Web UI for an Activity Execution that has closed.
-    i.
 Remember, the simulation will finish at a random interval.
 You may need to run this a few times to see the results.

 You have now seen how Heartbeats are implemented and appear when an Activity is running.